awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 You can monitor the progress of snapshots by viewing the snapshot details in the AWS Management Console, or by calling [describe\-cluster\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/redshift/describe-cluster-snapshots.html) in the CLI or the [DescribeClusterSnapshots](https://docs.aws.amazon.com/redshift/latest/APIReference/API_DescribeClusterSnapshots.html) API action\.
 For an in\-progress snapshot, these display information such as the size of the incremental snapshot, the transfer rate, the elapsed time, and the estimated time remaining\.

 To ensure that your backups are always available to your cluster, Amazon Redshift stores snapshots in an internally managed Amazon S3 bucket that is managed by Amazon Redshift\.
-Amazon Redshift provides free storage for snapshots that is equal to the storage capacity of your cluster until you delete the cluster\.
-After you reach the free snapshot storage limit, you are charged for any additional storage at the normal rate\.
-Because of this, you should evaluate how many days you need to keep snapshots and configure their retention period accordingly, and delete any manual snapshots that you no longer need\.
-For pricing information, see the Amazon Redshift [product detail page](https://aws.amazon.com/redshift/)\.
+To manage storage charges, evaluate how many days you need to keep automated snapshots and configure their retention period accordingly\.
+Delete any manual snapshots that you no longer need\.
+For more information about the cost of backup storage, see the [Amazon Redshift pricing](https://aws.amazon.com/redshift/pricing/) page\.

 ## Automated snapshots<a name="about-automated-snapshots"></a>